kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 $ kubectl apply -f sliceconfig.yaml
 ```

+After the SliceConfig is applied, a `vl3-slice-router` pod will appear in `kubeslice-system` on each cluster, indicating the slice VPN tunnel is being established.

 #### 6. Configure DNS for KubeSlice

-Update the network traffic rules to forward the `*.slice.local` suffix (KubeSlice default domain) to the KubeSlice gateway.
+Update CoreDNS to forward `*.slice.local` traffic to the KubeSlice DNS service.
+Run the following steps on **every cluster** in the slice.

+> **Important:** CoreDNS must be updated and restarted on all clusters before proceeding to Step 4 (KubeDB install).
+Galera nodes use `.slice.local` DNS names to discover each other across clusters.
+If DNS is not configured before MariaDB pods start, replication will not form.

-First, get the KubeSlice DNS service IP address:
+Get the KubeSlice DNS service IP address on each cluster:

 ```bash
 $ kubectl get svc -n kubeslice-system -owide -l 'app=kubeslice-dns'